seanap/Audible.com-Search-by-Album/readme.md

 This is my modified custom web source for [mp3tag](https://www.mp3tag.de/en/).
 The original authors are qudo, dano, and Romano https://community.mp3tag.de/t/ws-audible-albums-and-series/41227.

 This script makes quick work of ensuring all audiobooks are tagged properly, have the correct filenames, and have the proper folder structure.
 This ensures consistency across Plex/Prologue, Booksonic, and other audiobook players.
+This is a part of a larger guide on setting up audiobooks on Plex and Booksonic https://github.com/seanap/Plex-Audiobook-Guide

 This script will set the following tags: